pollosp/gce-idp/PITCHME.md

 ---
 ## ABOUT ME

+* I'm Omar Lopez
-* I'm new in the city so this is my first talk in Krakow and first in English too
+* I'm new in the city so this is my first talk in Krakow and my first in English too
-* I work with the Flywire engineering team in Valencia (Spain) as SRE
+* I'm working as SRE at Flywire
 * Flywire is a crossborder payment platform (http://www.flywire.com)
 * We have been playing with Kubernetes for at least for 10 months

 ---
 ## TODAY'S OBJECTIVES

-* Show how we can use GKE and Terraform to manage our Kubernetes
+* Show how we can use GKE and Terraform together
-* Ghost Blog example
+* Run a sample application in GKE

 ---